Image Matching by Bare Homography: Evaluation

-Without restricting only to the 10 non-upright image pairs, RootSIFT, ECO-TR and DISK are the methods which fail often, as one can observe by inspecting the two rightmost histograms of Fig.~\ref{planar_res}.
+Without considering the ten truly non-upright image pairs, RootSIFT, ECO-TR and DISK are the methods which fail often, as one can observe by inspecting the two rightmost columns for the planar benchmark.
 For ECO-TR these failures are due to out-of-memory GPU issues, hence the count refers mainly to pairs with no matches.
-Interestingly, only Slime and Hz$^+$ are able to find correct matches for all the image in planar dataset.
-For Hz$^+$ this holds only when no RANSAC post-processing is employed, implying that Slime solution is more robust.
-As a further analysis, note that Slime wrong matches are mostly due to the raw keypoint localization since the generated optical flow is feasible, or to repeated structures as can happen for LoFTR.
-In the latter case fusing local clues with a global RANSAC makes the correct solution to prevail.
-The need of a higher RANSAC threshold Slime is another clue of a raw keypoint localization.
-Fig.~\ref{planar_match} shows some examples.
+Interestingly, only Hz$^+$, slimed or not, is able to find correct matches for all the image in the planar dataset, and in general Slimed Hz$^+$ provides a higher absolute number of correct matches than the base Hz$^+$ (see Fig.~\ref{planar_nonplanar_match}).
+Notice also that Slimed RootSIFT decreases and moves the count of wrong only match pairs to pairs with no matches, implying that Slime solution is more robust.
+Differently, Slimed Key.Net seems to generally decrease the original performances of its base matching pipeline.